shabeer-syed/ACEs/definitions.md

 In summary, this integrative biopsychosocial conceptual model predicts cumulating adversity in the context of co-occurring intergenerational risk factors ([5](https://pubmed.ncbi.nlm.nih.gov/33689982/)) and limited protective factors lead to potential child maltreatment and parental intimate partner violence (herein termed "family violence").

-We summarise different key theories and mechanisms related to ACEs below.
+We summarise different key theories and mechanisms hypothesised to play role in ACEs below.
 It does not represent an exhaustive list.

 ### Society & community level
 Social determinants of health encompass socioeconomic conditions that shape health outcomes for individuals, families and communities.
 Children with ACEs are more likely to grow up in environments where it is harder to raise a family and cope with everyday challenges.
 Families may live in communities with high unemployment and a lack of local resources for families, with parents having to travel long distances to work, or family members may be more likely to suffer from health problems that make it difficult to work.